Rhialto/MegaPET/README.md

 Later models are all variants of the 8032 model.
 These include a 64 KB memory expansion (making a 8096) and the 8296 which has 128 KB of memory (essentially the 64 KB memory expansion built-in and using 2 banks of 64 Kbit RAM chips).
 A different and incompatible expansion is the SuperPET a.k.a.
 MicroMainFrame 9000 (an 8032 with an additional 6809 CPU and a *different* 64 KB memory expansion).

-PROGRAMMING INFO
+Programming Info
 ----------------

 Two very good resources for programming PETs are "Programming the PET/CBM" by Raeto West (lots of text), and "The Complete Commodore Inner Space Anthology" by Karl J. H. Hildon (lots of lists and tables).

-MENU
+Menu
 ----

-If you press the HELP key, the main menu opens.
-Some of the options are inherited from the Mister2Mega framework and have not yet been given a fitting meaning for this core.
+When you press the HELP key, the main menu opens.

 ### Model options...